PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 1.  **<span class="underline">Response Team.</span>**

-    1. In case of revealing the Data Breach, CEO of Playform shall urgently form the Data Breach Response Team (the “**Response Team**”), which will handle the Data Breach, notify the appropriate persons, and mitigate its risks.
+    1. In case of revealing the Data Breach, CEO of PlayForm shall urgently form the Data Breach Response Team (the “**Response Team**”), which will handle the Data Breach, notify the appropriate persons, and mitigate its risks.

-    2. The Response Team must be а multi-disciplinary group headed by CEO of Playform and comprised of the Privacy Manager, privacy laws specialist (whether internal or external), and knowledgeable and skilled information security specialists within Playform or outsourcing professionals, if necessary.
-The team must ensure that all employees and engaged contractors/processors adhere to this Policy and provide an immediate, effective, and skillful response to any suspected/alleged or actual Data Breach affecting Playform.
+    2. The Response Team must be а multi-disciplinary group headed by CEO of PlayForm and comprised of the Privacy Manager, privacy laws specialist (whether internal or external), and knowledgeable and skilled information security specialists within PlayForm or outsourcing professionals, if necessary.
+The team must ensure that all employees and engaged contractors/processors adhere to this Policy and provide an immediate, effective, and skillful response to any suspected/alleged or actual Data Breach affecting PlayForm.

     3. The potential members of the Response Team must be prepared to respond to а Data Breach.
-The Response Team shall perform all the responsibilities of Playform mentioned in this Policy.
+The Response Team shall perform all the responsibilities of PlayForm mentioned in this Policy.
 The duties of the Response Team are:

         -   to communicate the Data Breach to the competent Supervisory